 Well, you might be, but you are more likely to be concerned with farmers’ issues and be truly emotional about the things that bother you as a farmer.

 That is just an example to showcase that you have to be interested in the topic you are about to discuss.
 Focus on your interest in the topic, think of why a problem related to the topic bothers you, and how your ideas can help or change things positively.

-You need to have some goals in your writing – do you want to convince people, make them understand something you came up with, or motivate them?
+According to the speaker agency Motivational Speakers, you need to have some goals in your writing – do you want to convince people, make them understand something you came up with, or motivate them?
 You’ll need to put some real effort into this task.
 Public speaking is a great opportunity to achieve this goal, so you’ll have to prepare.